 Mediating variables.
 Group involvement.
-This was measured using a 4-item index that assessing the frequencies of activities users perform in the framework of the closed groups.
-Participants indicated the extent to which they perform each activity: reading posts, sharing posts, commenting in posts, or uploading original posts.
-The scale ranged from 1 –"never" to 6 "every hour."
+This was measured using a 4-item index assessing the frequency of activities that users perform in the framework of the closed groups.
+Participants indicated the extent to which they perform each activity: reading posts, sharing posts, commenting on posts, or uploading original posts.
+The scale ranged from 1 (never) to 6 (every hour).
 Internal reliability of the Group Involvement Index was high (α = .73).
-For descriptive statistics of research variables see table 1.
+Descriptive statistics of the research variables are presented in Table 1.

 Table 1